base-org/node/README.md

 - a modern multi-core CPU with good single-core performance
 - at least 16 GB RAM (32 GB recommended)
-- a high performance SSD drive with at least 750GB (full node) or 4.5TB (archive node) free
+- a high performance SSD drive (NVME recommended) with at least 750GB (full node) or 4.5TB (archive node) free

 ### Troubleshooting